STAC TEACHERS 2025-2026

 mrsberning@gmail.com

-Rachel Berning has been homeschooling her two children, both of which are now in high school, since the beginning.
-She attended The California School of Culinary Arts, Le Cordon Bleu and graduated with Diplôme de Pâtisserie.
-When she’s not homeschooling her children, she assists her husband with his LLC.
-She enjoys being outside, birdwatching, cross stitching, training with kettlebells, and is a lifelong learner.
-Rachel is also a former STAC board member.
+Rachel Berning has been homeschooling her two children — both now in high school — since the very beginning.
+She attended The California School of Culinary Arts, Le Cordon Bleu, graduating with a Diplôme de Pâtisserie.
+When she's not homeschooling, she assists her husband with his LLC and works as a Social Media Director at a local gym.

 Misty Holm